-There are possible problems to transformers that you can’t predict, and you should be careful to have a backup plan in case of failure.
+There are certain problems with transformers that you just can’t predict, and you should have a backup plan in case of failure.
 After all, failure may mean loss of production time, cancelling major events, damaging your credibility, and even lawsuits.
+Here are six situations where an emergency backup power supply is needed.

 1. Manufacturer Mistakes